darleg/ANN/oop/FNN/README.md

    of its inputs, adds a bias, and applies an activation function.
 3. Propagation: The activated values are passed to the next layer.
 4. Output: This process continues until the output layer generates the final prediction.
+C. Backward Propagation
+The learning process where the network updates its weights based on the error of its predictions:

+Calculate Error: The difference between the predicted output and the actual target is calculated using a loss function (e.g., Mean Squared Error, Cross-Entropy).

+Backpropagate Error: The error is propagated back through the network to update the weights.
+This involves calculating the gradient of the loss function with respect to each weight using the chain rule of calculus.

+Update Weights: The weights are adjusted in the direction that reduces the error.
+This is controlled by the learning rate, which determines the size of the updates.